keboola/developers-docs/extend/component/processors.md

 }
 {% endhighlight %}

-If the tag parameter is omitted, the processor will automatically run in the latest released version.
+If the tag parameter is omitted, the processor will automatically use the latest released version.

-To save the configuration, you need to use the [Update Configuration API call](https://keboola.docs.apiary.io/#reference/components-and-configurations/manage-configurations/update-configuration).
+To save the configuration, use the [Update Configuration API call](https://keboola.docs.apiary.io/#reference/components-and-configurations/manage-configurations/update-configuration).
 When updating the configuration, you must provide `componentId`, `configurationId`, and the actual contents of the configuration in the `configuration` form field.
 Make sure to supply only the **contents** of the `configuration` node and to properly escape the form data.